Rich-Harris/phonograph/README.md

 ## Caveats and limitations

-* This has only been tested with mp3 files with a sample rate of 44.1kHz
+* This has only so far been tested with mp3 files with a sample rate of 44.1kHz
 * It doesn't yet handle network errors particularly gracefully
 * No automated tests.
 I have no idea how you would test something like this.